-The 1969 "BOSS BRONCO" Prototype is ready to be the sole 4x4 in MCACN's Boss Cars Invitational!
+The 1969 "BOSS BRONCO" Prototype set to rumble into MCACN's Kars of Kar-Kraft Invitational!

-We are thrilled to announce a fantastic addition to our already incredible Boss Cars invitational display- the Kar-Kraft built 1969 "BOSS BRONCO" Prototype from the collection of Colin Comer.
+We are thrilled to announce a fantastic addition to our already incredible Kar-Kraft invitational display- the Kar-Kraft built 1969 "BOSS BRONCO" Prototype from the collection of Cana and Colin Comer.

-Here's a little background on how this one-off Bronco came to be, and how it was lost for over forty years.
+Here's a little background on how this one-off Bronco came to be, and how it was recently discovered after being lost for over forty years.